patricktan6/tp/docs/UserGuide.md

 Format: `list_exercises`

-**Before listing all exercises**
+**Before listing all exercises:**

-Note that there is only 1 exercise being viewed by you as of now.
+Note that you are viewing only 1 exercise as of now.

 ![List Exercises](./images/list_exercises.png)

-**After listing all exercises**
+**After listing all exercises:**

 ![List Exercises](./images/list_exercises_after.png)

 ### 3.2 Routine

 Routine is the next building block in fitNUS.
-It is essentially a collection of Exercise items and you can customise a Routine however you want to, by adding or deleting Exercises from it.
-You will be able to add Routines to your Timetable, but more will be covered later.
+It is a collection of Exercise items, and you can customise a Routine however you want to, by adding or deleting Exercises from it.
+You will be able to add Routines to your Timetable, but we will cover more of this later.

 #### 3.2.1 Create new routine : `routine_create`